futuregrid/manual/doc/source/eucalyptus.rst

 ------------------

-The Eucalyptus support website has a good introductory guide to `creating a attaching a volume.
+The Eucalyptus support website has a good introductory guide to `creating and attaching a volume.
 <https://support.eucalyptus.com/hc/en-us/articles/200686945-How-to-create-and-attach-a-volume>`__